-Unitarian Church of Norfolk has a strong social justice tradition.
-During the ’50s and ’60s, UCN ministry and lay folk were visible advocates for the end of segregation and Virginia and Norfolk Jim Crow law.
-During the ’70s and ’80s, the focus shifted to LGBT equality and HIV and marriage equality most recently.
+Coastal Virginia UU has a strong social justice tradition.
+During the ’50s and ’60s, the Unitarian Church of Norfolk (predecessor of CVUU) ministry and lay folk were visible advocates for the end of segregation and Virginia and Norfolk Jim Crow law.
+During the ’70s and ’80s, the focus shifted to LGBT equality, HIV and marriage equality.
 Currently, UCN’s social justice priorities are:

 - Affordable housing

 - Environmental quality, climate change, sea level rise and community resiliency